Beginner Article Types

 Articles naturally fall under a few different categories.
 At Heavyshelf, we follow general guidelines for each type.

 Lists: This kind of article has the unique opportunity to be more than just a “Top 10 Shotguns in Videogames.”
-A list should be a curated collection of items, each discussed just enough, that together speaks towards a greater theme or concept in gaming.
-Use the numeric first-to-last categorization of lists as an opportunity to make an argument about something rather than just talk about what you do and don’t like in games.
+A list should be a curated collection of items that speaks towards a greater theme or concept in gaming.
+Use the numeric first-to-last categorization of lists as an opportunity to make a procedural argument about a certain feature, setting, mechanic, etc., rather than just talking about what you do and don’t like in games.

-Game Preview (Early Access/Beta): A mix between a review and a first impression, this is an article that covers a game that is “subject to change,” so-to-speak.
-These types of articles require a familiarity with the game, but the game can’t yet be released (or else the article would be a review or first impression).
-It’s best for these kinds of game previews to be written and published when an early access title hits a bump of popularity, but people are always looking for gems-in-the-rough, so don’t get too caught up in the timing.
+Game Preview (Early Access/Beta): A mix between a review and a first impression, a game preview is an article that covers a game that is “subject to change,” so-to-speak.
+This type of article requires considerable familiarity with a game that has not yet been released (or else the article would be a review or first impression).
+It’s best for game previews to be written and published when an early access title hits a bump of popularity, but people are always looking for diamonds-in-the-rough, so don’t get too caught up in the timing.

-First Impression: This is an article that gives an early assessment of a game following at least 4 hours of gameplay, but still less than half of what the game has to offer (so, no 4 hour “first impression” of The Order: 1886).
+First Impression: This is an article that gives an early assessment of a fully released game or game expansion following at least 4 hours of gameplay, but still less than half of what the game has to offer (so, no 4 hour “first impression” of The Order: 1886).
 It’s best for first impressions to be written and published 3-5 days after the release of the game.

 For a first impression, be honest about the gameplay experience.
 Are you excited to pick it back up and finish it, or is it becoming a bit of a drag?
 Imagine that you’re talking about the game to a friend over the course of a 5-minute bus ride.
 A first impression should serve as an early indication of whether this game will be a hit or an embarrassment.